maxnachlinger/classes-and-functions-chat/README.md

 ```

 ### enter chain(), a "flat" map()
-Let's fix this by adding a simple method called `chain()` to our functor.
+Let's fix this by adding a simple function called `chain()` to our functor.

 ```javascript
 const identity = ({